Support and get support from colleagues for continuous, comprehensive patient care

-Divisions of family practice are planning for the development of formal physician networks with funding from the GPSC.
-This is emerging area of work, and more information will be available in Spring 2019.
+In some communities, divisions of family practice are taking on the job of planning for the development of formal physician networks with funding from the GPSC.
+More information will be available in spring 2019.

 - $9.25M for divisions to support PMH networks